Miceuz/SolarCampingLentern/README.md

  * Battery: LiPo 3.7V ~2000mAh
  * Charging time: 6h

 I have gauged the amount of needed light from my lumilight pocket torch I have lost and my "cyclope" torch from Decathlon I got this year.
-100lm is not super a lot of light but still not that bad - human eye is logarithmic and adapts to low light conditions - it's enough to see people and stuff around.
+100lm is not a huge amount of light but still not that bad - it's enough to see people and stuff around, human eye is logarithmic and adapts to low light conditions .

- Run time is a modest shot from a festival use case scenario - you might need light from 11 at might to 3 in the morning roughly.
+Run time is a modest shot from a festival use case scenario - you might need light from 11 at night to 3 in the morning roughly.

 Charging time is a lazy day camping, maybe I will remember to pull it out and put on a sun sometime.
 It's not full effective sun time, just general time the device spends on sun semi-kinda-charging.

 ## Case studies